Charts for Discrete Data

 Please note: Most graphs in this entry have been created by using, among other options, the following: scheme(s1mono), plotregion(lstyle(none)), and occasionally ylabel(,angle(0)).
 These options are not repeated in the examples shown below.

-By default Stata deploys bar charts to show the mean values of variables.
+By default Stata bar charts display the mean values of variables.
 These charts in my view are not recommendable (too much ink for a few numbers), and Cleveland dot plots should usually be preferred.
 However, when used together with over, bar charts for percentages (or frequencies, should you so desire) of categories will be displayed.

 graph bar, over(nrooms) bar(1, bfcolor(white) blcolor(black)) b1title("Number of rooms")